 Commercial real estate investors are attracted to the industrial real estate asset class by the high demand for industrial space to rent and the consistently stable, long-term returns.

-- Net absorption 110.2 million SF year-to-date
+- Net 5.62 million SF sold in Q3

 Different Types of Industrial Property

 Let’s break down the eight most common types of industrial commercial real estate.